BBGMoura/obsidian-software/Java/Spring/Spring Boot/@Autowire vs Constructor Injection.md

 Also, Construction injection helps in creating immutable objects.
 This is because the constructor is the only way to create new objects.
 Once we create a bean, we cannot alter it's dependencies anymore.

 On the other hand, setter injection allows dependency injection after creation.
 This creates mutable objects, which are not thread-safe in a multi-threaded environment.

+This is better because it makes the class:
+- Maintainable because you rely on OOP concepts to inject class dependencies.
+- Testable because you have a point of injection that will allow unit tests to pass.
+For example a mock object instead of concrete implementation.
+-  Flexible as more dependencies can be added to the class by adding to the constructor.